 What a Data Warehouse consists of

-3. The job of DWH is to collect them and standardize them.
 For example, at this stage, data about the same customer from different systems is grouped into one folder.

-4. Later, the business owner can get a comprehensive customer report from the warehouse, regardless of where the information originally came from.
+Later, the business owner can get a comprehensive customer report from the warehouse, regardless of where the information originally came from.
 Data mart.
+This is the stage where standalone blocks of information become a structure.

 Why data warehouses are needed: simpler integration